nlitsme/IncludeOS/README.md

     $ ./etc/install_from_bundle.sh

 **The script will:**
-* Install the required dependencies: `curl make clang-3.6 nasm bridge-utils qemu`
+* Install the required dependencies: `curl make clang nasm bridge-utils qemu`
 * Download the latest binary release bundle from github, using the github API.
 * Unzip the bundle to `$INCLUDEOS_INSTALL_LOC` - which you can set in advance, or which defaults to `$HOME`
 * Create a network bridge called `include0`, for tap-networking